Mentalab-hub/explorepy/docs/installation.rst

 If you intend to call ``explorepy`` from the command line or a Python script (e.g. from an experiment script), install ``explorepy`` via Anaconda/pip instead.

-For Windows and Mac, the standalone desktop software ExploreDesktop can be installed using the installer files uploaded to the
+For Windows, Mac and Linux the standalone desktop software ExploreDesktop can be installed using the installer files uploaded to the
 `release page <https://github.com/Mentalab-hub/explore-desktop-release/releases/latest/>`_.
 Please note that the dependencies will be installed automatically and bundled locally with the installed software.